Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: Global results

 \subsubsection{Correlation matrix and principal component analysis}

 The full correlation matrix for the top-specific marginalised fit is shown in Fig.~\ref{fig:correlationmatrixfull}, colour-coded and labelled in percentages.
-Some of these correlations can be explained intuitively by the simple fact that two operators contribute to the same observable, while others occur more indirectly, though a chain of dependencies that is difficult to trace through the inversion of the Fisher information matrix.
+Some of these correlations can be explained intuitively by the simple fact that two operators contribute to the same observable, while others occur more indirectly, through a chain of dependencies that is difficult to trace through the inversion of the Fisher information matrix.
 We see that there are substantial (anti) correlations between the coefficients of operators in the EWPO and Bosonic sectors, and there are also many (anti)correlations within the top 4F sector.
 On the other hand, there is only one large off-diagonal entry in the top 2F sector, namely a negative correlation between $C^{(3)}_{HQ}$ and $C^{(1)}_{HQ}$.
-Along with $\Cp{Ht}$, that is mildly correlated with these two, these operators contribute to neutral top quark couplings.
-As previously discussed, one linear combination, $C^{(3)}_{HQ}+C^{(1)}_{HQ}$ modifies the $Z b\bar{b}$ coupling, and hence has a very strong LEP constraint, while the other two can only be probed in EW top processes.
+Along with $\Cp{Ht}$, that is mildly correlated with these two, these operators affect $Zt\bar{t}$ couplings.
+As previously discussed, one linear combination, $C^{(3)}_{HQ}+C^{(1)}_{HQ}$ modifies the $Z b\bar{b}$ coupling, and hence has a very strong LEP constraint, while $\Cp{Ht}$ and the other combination of $C^{(3)}_{HQ}$ and $C^{(1)}_{HQ}$ can only be probed in EW top processes.
 The bottom Yukawa operator ($\Cp{bH}$) exhibits some correlations with those of the top ($\Cp{tH}$) and the tau ($\Cp{\tau H}$), and in the bosonic sector some moderate correlations are observed, notably between $\Cp{HW}$, $\Cp{HB}$ and $\Cp{H\Box}$, and between $C_{HG}$ and $C_{G}$ (as expected from the discussion in Sec.~\ref{sec:Higgsonly}).
-Turning to correlations between operators in different sectors, we note substantial positive correlations between $C_{bH}$ and both $C_{Hl}^{(3)}$ and $C_{Hq}^{(3)}$, in the Yukawa and EWPO sectors, respectively, as well as a substantial negative (positive) correlation between $C_{tH}$ in the Yukawa sector and $C_{H\Box}, C_{G}$ ($C_{HG}$) in the Bosonic sector.
+Turning to correlations between operators in different sectors, we note substantial (negative) correlations between$C_{bH}$ in the Yukawa sector and $C_{HWB},( C_{HD}), C_{Hl}^{(3)}, C_{Hq}^{(3)}$ and $C_{He}$ in the EWPO sector, and $(C_{H\Box}), C_{HW}$ and $C_{HB}$ in the bosonic sector respectively, as well as substantial positive (negative) correlations between $C_{tH}$ in the Yukawa sector and $C_{H\Box}, C_{G}$ and $(C_{HG})$ in the Bosonic sector.
 Finally, there are several large (anti)correlations between operators in the top 4F and top 2F sectors, namely $C^{3,1}_{Qq}$ and $C_{HQ}^{(3)}$ (positive), $C^{3,1}_{Qq}$ and $C_{HQ}^{(1)}$ (negative), $C^8_{Qu}$ and $C_{Ht}$ (negative), and $C^8_{tq}$ and $C_{Ht}$ (positive).
-Overall, there are 18 correlation coefficients with magnitude $\ge 0.2$ between operators in a top sector on the one hand and in a Yukawa, bosonic or electroweak sector on the other hand.
+Overall, there are 22 correlation coefficients with magnitude $\ge 0.2$ between operators in a top sector on the one hand and in a Yukawa, bosonic or electroweak sector on the other hand.
 These and the top sector may not be talking to each other very loudly, but they are starting to whisper to each other.